Its-Endless/2care_Voice_AI_Agent/README.md

 ## 📊 System Architecture
 ![System Flowchart](Flowchart.png)

-A brief Flowchart from initial contact to follow-up care*
+A brief Flowchart from initial contact to follow-up care.

 ---